AndreeaLupu2000/check24-comparison-challenge/README.md

     └── src
-        ├── adapters           Special Processing of each of the provider ├── config             Configuration files for database and authentication ├── controllers        Implementation of controllers for user, user-address relation, sharables and a general offer model
+        ├── adapters           Special Processing of each of the provider ├── config             Configuration files for database and authentication ├── controllers        Implementation of controllers for user, user-address relation, shares and a general offer model
         ├── models             Data models & schemas
         ├── routes             Individual routes for users, user-address relations, offers and shares └── server.ts          Contains Express.js app and sockets